Regridding Uncertainty for Statistical Downscaling of Solar Radiation: Bayesian Hierarchical Model (BHM)

 where $s^2$ is the unbiased variance estimate also from ordinary least squares.
 The resulting posterior distributions for $\boldsymbol{\beta}$ and $\sigma^2$ can then be compared to the linear model estimates for each location from Eq.~\ref{eq:lin_model}.
 As a final approximation the Bayesian computation can be made more efficient by omitting the posterior uncertainty in $\sigma^2$ and substituting the point estimate into the first conditional density.

 In summary, starting with a general formulation of predicting a field based on misregistered spatial covariates we have detailed the series of approximations to identify the regridding algorithm.
-Here the RCM covariables are found by geostatical prediction and substituted for the unknown fields values.
+Here the RCM covariables are found by geostatistical prediction and substituted for the unknown fields values.
 The problem with this approach is highlighted by the matrix $\Omega^{-1}$ in Eq.~\ref{eq:marg_beta_gamma} that determines $\hat{\beta}$ and its uncertainty and is a nonlinear function of $X^i$.
 Thus substitution of a conditional mean of $X_i$ into this expression will not be equivalent to the better approximation afforded by the sampling in Step 2 above.
+In particular, $\Omega(X^i,S^i)^{-1}$ is a nonlinear function of $X^i$.
+The conditional mean of for the matrix inverse is not the same as substituting in the conditional mean for $X^i$, and this difference suggests the BHM is the correct approach for quantifying the uncertainty calculated from $\Omega(\cdot)$.